Who Is at Fault in a Rear-end Accident?

 The specific services a lawyer might provide to a rear-end crash victim can depend on the demands of a particular case.
 Every accident differs, as do the needs of its victims.

-But when necessary, an experienced car accident lawyer can:
+When necessary, an experienced car accident lawyer can:

 • Investigate, with the help of forensic and other experts when needed, the cause of the rear-end accident and the identity of each at-fault party.